-1.4 SRG session at EUCNC
+2.4 SRG session at EUCNC

 During the EUCNC held in Gothenburg in June 2023, SNS ICE organized a brainstorming session with the State Representative Group of the EU Member States as well as representatives from the national initiatives.
-The first part of the session included the following presentations:
+The first part of the session included presentations from the speakers presented in Table 2, while a snapshot of the event is depicted in Figure 2.